Marc Dos Santos: Brazil

 Dos Santos worked at three Brazilian clubs.
 On December 21, 2011, he was announced as the head coach of Primeira Camisa FC, which was then owned by World Cup champion Roque Junior.
 During his tenure, he achieved the best result in the club's history at Copa São Paulo de Futebol Júnior.
 In February 2012, Marc was hired by Palmeiras, one of Brazil's largest soccer teams, as its Youth Academy Coordinator.
 Brazilian journalist Paulinho ridiculed Dos Santos hire by announcing it together with the photo of a donkey and the phrase "he is from Canada, a real soccer powerhouse".
 Marc became the head coach of Palmeiras U-15 and won the youth championship in 2012, a competition that the club had never won before.
 Over six thousand Palmeiras fans watched the final at the stadium.
 Marc moved to Desportivo Brasil, where he held the posts of technical director and head coach for roughly one year before returning to North America in 2013.

 Ottawa Fury FC

-Ottawa Fury FC announced the signing of Dos Santos as the first ever manager of the new NASL franchise on May 23, 2013.
+Ottawa Fury FC announced the signing of Dos Santos as the first ever coach of the new NASL franchise on May 23, 2013.
 On September 15, 2015, Ottawa Fury FC announced that coach Marc Dos Santos would be leaving the club at the end of 2015 season to join MLS.
 At the time Ottawa Fury FC was placed first in fall standings and third in overall standings for 2015 season.
 On November 11, 2015, Marc Dos Santos was named "NASL Coach of the Year" for 2015 by the NASL.